AmbraCatozzi/ResNet18_Biomedical/README.md

 * numpy\==1.18.5, pandas\==0.25.3, scikit-learn\==0.22.2, Pillow\==8.0.1, fire, scikit-image

 Higher (or lower) versions should also work (perhaps with minor modifications).

+# Warning
+These datasets are NOT intended for clinical use.

 # License and Citation